-Always stay within sight and or sound of a parent or groups of people.
+Always stay within sight of a parent or groups of people.
 A stranger should never try to lead you away.
-Also, stay away from possible abduction areas which are near pathways that lead away from public areas, and stay away from cars, vans, RVs, and trucks.
+Also, stay away from possible abduction areas which are near pathways that lead away from public areas.
+Stay away from cars, vans, RVs, and trucks.

-A safe person will not ask you to go somewhere alone with them.
+A safe stranger will not ask you to go somewhere alone with them.

-A safe person will not use rules that a parent or guardian does not agree with beforehand on a first-hand, direct communication between parent and child.
+A safe child supevisor will not use rules that a parent or guardian does not agree with beforehand on a first-hand, direct communication between parent and child.

-A safe new acquaintence will not touch you accept by accident.
+A safe new acquaintence will not touch you, accept by accident.
 (A pat on the back seems to be okay.)

 A safe new acquaintence will not try to entice you with gifts or out-of-the-ordinary praise or friendliness.
-Common friendliness is ok, but it does not guarantee trustworthiness.
+Common friendliness is always expected, but it does not guarantee trustworthiness.

-A safe new acquaintence will not try to coach or direct you in anyway, except when they have been specifically approved by your parent or guardian, after performing background checks.
+A safe new acquaintence will not try to order you in your own matters, in anyway, except when they have specifically been approved by your parent or guardian.

 A safe person will not speak for your parent in your parent's absense about any change of plans.

-At activities, clearly communicate to the child and supervisor which specific adults are allowed to supervise and transport.
+At activities, parents and guardians should clearly communicate to the child and supervisor which specific adults are allowed to supervise and transport.

 Also, for activities away from home, clearly communicate to the child and supervisor which specific adults are allowed to give the child a ride home.

 Use the buddy system.
 Clearly communicate who are the buddies and what are the responsibilities each buddy.
-Grouping of buddies must be three or more.
+Grouping of buddies is best to be three or more.
 Pairing (two) of Buddies is common.
 But, each child should be able to trust their buddy. *Remind your buddy of your duties to each other.

 ***Child safety resources